Skip to main content

 Silly Fun in Niagara Falls Centre

-Adults will have their choice of casinos too.
-We dabbled at the Fallsview Casino Resort and enjoyed their fairly casual but filling buffet.
-If you sign up for their free Player’s Club, they offer access to a complimentary shuttle that takes you to their sister casino closer to the Rainbow Bridge.
+Adults will have their choice of casinos, too.
+We dabbled at the Fallsview Casino Resort and enjoyed the fairly casual but filling buffet.
+If you sign up for the free Player’s Club, you’ll get access to a complimentary shuttle that takes you to the sister casino closer to the Rainbow Bridge.
 We used this to bypass an Uber and get back to the pedestrian crossing.

 Note: As of March 2021, the casino is temporarily closed due to COVID.
 Definitely check local information if you’re planning your trip this year.